Murder of Kerrick Majors: Scheduled execution of Donald Middlebrooks

 In March 2025, Middlebrooks was issued a new execution date of September 24, 2025.
 Middlebrooks was one of four prisoners from Tennessee to have their death warrants signed.
 The other three were Oscar Franklin Smith (May 22, 2025), Byron Lewis Black (August 5, 2025), and Harold Wayne Nichols (December 11, 2025).
 On April 1, 2025, the United States District Court for the Middle District of Tennessee issued a stay of execution for Middlebrooks, pending the conclusion of his federal litigation.
-Smith and Black were executed on their scheduled dates.
+Smith, Black, and Nichols were all executed on their scheduled dates.

 Middlebrooks remains on death row and is imprisoned at the Riverbend Maximum Security Institution, awaiting execution.
 If carried out, his execution would mark the first time in modern Tennessee history that a white person has been executed solely for killing a black person.
 In 2007, convicted murderer Daryl Holton, who was white, was executed for the murder of one black victim in Tennessee; however, his case also involved three other victims, his biological sons, all white, and his adopted daughter, who was black.
 All four were his children.
-Middlebrooks would be the first person in Tennessee to be executed solely for the murder of a black victim, an occurrence that remains rare in the United States.
-The last time a white person was executed solely for the murder of a black person in Tennessee was in 1912, when John Bailey and George Shelton were hanged for lynching a black man and his two daughters.
+The last time a white person was executed solely for murdering black people in Tennessee was in 1912, when 22-year-old John Bailey and 19-year-old George Shelton were hanged for lynching a black man and his two children.